kountkhaos/KhaosESP_SonoffEasyConfig/README.md

 This is not yet finished.

 The idea
 --------

 The button :

     quick click : briefly pressing it will toggle the relay

+    $ secs :  holding it down for about 4 secs will reset it into WPS mode.
-    3 secs :  holding it down for about 3 secs will reset it into Wifi Access Point mode.
+    8 secs :  holding it down for about 8 secs will reset it into Wifi Access Point mode.
         Where it broadcasts on
             SSID : ESP8266
             password : password

-    6 secs :  it will restore the default config.
+    12 secs : it will restore the default config.

 When in Access Point Mode.